Asenso95/Tobam/README.md

-- The initial project foundation — folder structure, App Router setup, component breakdown, semantic HTML layout, and Tailwind styling — was scaffolded with AI assistance based on the provided Figma reference and design, to get a working baseline quickly.
+- The initial project foundation — folder structure, App Router setup, component breakdown, semantic HTML layout, and Tailwind styling — was scaffolded with AI assistance based on the provided Figma reference and design to get a working baseline quickly.
 - AI was used to convert specific Figma design values (spacing, colors, typography) into their Tailwind utility class equivalents.
-- From that foundation, I reviewed the code, made adjustments, and built out the remaining functionality (including the mobile navigation drawer, the testimonials slider behavior, and the final deployment) myself.
+- From that foundation, I reviewed the code, made adjustments and built out the remaining functionality (including the mobile navigation drawer, the testimonials slider behaviorand the final deployment) myself.